Cruiserweight Classic: Aftermath

 Before the final match between T. J. Perkins and Gran Metalik started, Triple H revealed that the winner of the tournament would be crowned the first WWE Cruiserweight Champion.
 Also, T. J. Perkins, Gran Metalik, Akira Tozawa, Jack Gallagher, Brian Kendrick, Cedric Alexander, Noam Dar, Lince Dorado, Tony Nese, Mustafa Ali, Drew Gulak, Tajiri, Ariya Daivari, Rich Swann and The Bollywood Boyz signed contracts with WWE.
 On July 15, Pro Wrestling Torch reported that Kota Ibushi had signed an NXT contract with WWE.
 In an interview published July 25, Ibushi admitted he had been offered a contract, but denied having signed it.
 After the tournament, Pro Wrestling Torch went back on their earlier report and stated that Ibushi had not agreed to a WWE contract beyond the tournament, which was a factor in him losing the semifinal match.
+Following the tournament, WWE revived its full-time cruiserweight division, leading to the launch of the cruiserweight-exclusive WWE 205 Live program in November 2016.